LIB

 Letters of guarantee

-Bank Guarantee Letter | The Ultimate Guarantee for Your Projects and Tenders
+Bank Guarantee | the Ultimate Protection for Your Projects and Tenders

-• Document Verification and Payment: The advising bank carefully examines the documents.
-If they fully comply with the terms of the Letter of Credit, payment is made to the seller immediately or according to the agreed payment mechanism (deferred payment, etc.).
-Document delivery: You (buyers) will be notified of the completion of the process and the documents will be delivered to you to receive the goods from the port of arrival.
+Document Verification and Payment: The advising bank examines all documents.
+If they fully comply with the Letter of Credit terms, payment is made to the seller either immediately (sight payment) or according to the agreed payment terms (deferred or usance payment).

-To participate in government or private tenders and projects.
+Participation in Tenders and Projects to enable companies or individuals to participate in government or private tenders and projects.

 Bid Bond/Tender Guarantee

-After winning the bid, as a condition for starting the project or signing the final contract
+Required after winning the bid, as a condition for starting the project or signing the final contract

 Performance Guarantee